kt946/spotify-clone-nextjs-yt-cwa/README.md

 This project was built using a youtube tutorial by [Code With Antonio](https://www.youtube.com/watch?v=2aeMRB8LL4o).

-This project is a Spotify clone that uses Next.js 13.4, React, Tailwind CSS, Supabase, PostgreSQL, and Stripe.
-Users can sign up and upload songs to the music platform and subscribe to a premium plan using Stripe.
-This app also includes user authentication and a responsive user interface.
+Welcome to the Full Stack Spotify Clone!
+Developed with Next.js 13.4, React, Tailwind CSS, Supabase, PostgreSQL, and Stripe, this project offers a dynamic Spotify-like experience.
+Users can register, upload songs to Supabase, and access premium plans via Stripe.
+With secure authentication, responsive design, and an integrated audio player for seamless music streaming, this application encapsulates the core elements of a modern music platform.

 ❗❗❗ I do not own the rights to the music used in this project.
 The music is for demonstration purposes only.
 In addition, this project is not intended for commercial use.